gomorpheus/morpheus-docs/infrastructure/networks/services.rst

 Overview
 ^^^^^^^^

 The Network Integrations section allows you to add and manage IPAM, DNS, and Service Registry integrations.
-These services can also be added in the |AdmInt| section.

-The following integrations are currently supported:

-Networking

-* Cisco ACI
-* VMWare NSX

-IPAM

-* Infoblox
-* Bluecat
-* phpIPAM

-Security

-* Cisco ACI

-DNS

-* Microsoft DNS
-* PowerDNS
-* Route 53

 Scoping Services
 ^^^^^^^^^^^^^^^^